 If you are looking to amp up your kitchen decor, you can choose from a range of linen and rustic linen (my fav) napkins and towels.
 Oh, and if you are looking for the perfect beach bag or market bag, they have those too!
 And I want one of each!

 Last Light's fabrics & materials

-Their stone-washed linen bedding collection is made of 100% linen and dyed with Oeko-Tex certified non-toxic dyes.
-You can choose from a range of gorgeous colours, bleached white (to die for), a gorgeous driftwood gray, a navy, shell, fog (off-white) and stunning storm.
+Their stone-washed linen bedding collection is made of 100% linen and dyed with Oeko-Tex-certified non-toxic dyes.
+You can choose from a range of gorgeous colors, bleached white (to die for), a gorgeous driftwood gray, a navy, shell, fog (off-white), and stunning storm.

 The flax is premium grade and is typically grown in France & Belgium.
 It is spun into yarns in Italy and woven and sewn at a centuries-old mill in Portugal that has been family-run for several generations.
 The brand's founder has visited the mill many times and says it’s a beautiful, well-run facility.

 The linen is Oeko-Tex certified so no harmful dyes are used.